 - The skins are also tumbled in a barrel, to make the sheepskin soft and glossy.

 - When the skins are dry and soft, we pull the sheepskin and make it even more flexible and soft.

 - Then we run the sheepskin through a machine around a hot metal cylinder, which evokes the ultimate softness in the fur.

 - The final step in the tanning process is to cut the lambskins to fit into some specific dimensions they may need.

 Tanning a sheepskin is a long process and it is therefore important that it is done with great care for the environment.
 That is why we have made sure that the sheepskins you buy at NATURES Collection are tanned in China.

 The ingredients used in the tanning process are mainly salt and soap, which are not harmful to either the environment or humans.
 In fact, these remedies are identical to the remedies you use in your daily life!

 We hope you are feeling well informed about our furs and their journey and maybe you have learned something new by reading this article?

-If this is not the case and you have further questions about the process, you are always welcome to write an email to us at firstname.lastname@example.org and we will do what we can to answer your questions.
+If this is not the case and you have further questions about the process, you are always welcome to write an email to us at firstname.lastname@example.org or visit us in our store and showroom and we will do what we can to answer your questions.